 Peterborough Rules - Free Flight

 Two models per entry are permitted.
-Three flights to a max that will be set on the day.
+Three flights will be required to a max. that will be set on the day.
 The target time for the Scale Precision will be different, usually 20 or 25 seconds.

-Scoring is 4,3,2,1,1,1 etc, or 3,2,1 if only three enter, or 2,1 if two.
-If only one flies in any class, the competitor must make a bona fide effort.
-This is defined as two flights over half the max, or three flights over the attempt time.
+Scoring is 4,3,2,1,1,1, etc., or 3,2,1 if only three enter, or 2,1 if two.
+If only one flies in a particular class, the competitor must make a bona fide effort defined as a max, or three flights over the 10 second attempt time.

 Timing by club members or recognised assistants: competitors are asked to be available to time others when called upon.

 The "Victor Ludorum Trophy" is presented to the competitor who beats the largest number of other competitors on the final, end of year results over all classes, best four scores to count in each class.

 Up to 6 grams of rubber ( not 4grams )

 Minimum weight 32 grammes less motor.
 This limit does not apply to models with cabins and two (or three) leg undercarriages.
 (This rule change was agreed at the F/F Conference that took place in December 2016, and is to encourage members to fit efficient d/t's without putting off newcomers by restricting performance.)